jacobemcken/jacobemcken.github.io/_posts/2004-07-18-stressing-of-after-working-late-on-a-saturday.markdown

 categories:
 - Other
 tags: []
-comments: []
+comments: false
 ---
-<p>Saturday was spent working the entire day (and some of the night too).
+Saturday was spent working the entire day (and some of the night too).
 I wasn't home until 1.00 AM sunday morning.
 Even thought you should think so I didn't sleep that well.
-I wasn't sure if I would be called to work again today.<br />
+I wasn't sure if I would be called to work again today.
-Nobody have called me yet telling me 'the house' is on fire so I'm beginning to relax.</p>
+Nobody have called me yet telling me 'the house' is on fire so I'm beginning to relax.

-<p>A few hours of Metriod Prime has also helped :)</p>
+A few hours of Metriod Prime has also helped :)